 Languages

 Although English and Chinese are also somewhat common in Brunei, Malay is the official language.
-Some ethnic groups also use indigenous languages such Dusun and Tutong.
+Some ethnic groups also use indigenous languages such as Dusun and Tutong.

 Cuisine